ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2019.md

 Meetings take place in E7 6323 Friday at high noon (12 p.m.).

-Nengo development meetings take place based on the schedule here, and run for an hour.

 This year's meetings:

 * Jan 4: No meeting